PrairieLearn/PrairieLearn/docs/docker.md

 - Mount `./testCourse` as a volume for a test course
 - Set up the container to run [external grading jobs](externalGrading.md)
 - Mount the current directory as `/PrairieLearn`
-- Configure the server to automatically restart when file change
+- Configure the server to automatically restart when files are modified

 The server will be available on port `3000`.